fritzlb/iOS17-JIT-WIN/README.md

 # Usage
 Open an admin terminal by double clicking "open terminal here.bat".
 Run `python jit_enabler_better.py {bundle_id}` by typing it into the terminal window and finish the command by pressing enter.
 Make sure to replace {bundle_ID} with your actual bundle ID, which can be obtained e.g. inside AltStore under 'View App IDs'.
 If the correct one for your app doesn't show up, refresh your apps and try again.
+Be aware that simply googling the bundle ID will not work because your sideloding software will modify it.
+This is because every bundle ID gets registered with Apple and then belongs to that particular Xcode team, therefore it can't be used by anyone else.

 # Issues
 If you run into any problems or if anything in my instructions is unclear, feel free to open an issue with the FULL error message :)